Global MedCats - Spain

 Note: If you have already received the maximum of 18 TLS 393 credits, you will be enrolled in TLS 493.
 Grades are Pass/Fail.

-Prior to the start of the program, students will participate in a medical Spanish course online to help prepare for their time in Spain.
-In-country, credit will be awarded based on 20+ hours of shadowing doctor's at local hospitals and additional volunteering hours within the community or teaching English to the hospital staff.
+Prior to arriving in Spain, students will complete an online Medical Spanish course to help prepare for the shadowing experience.
+In-country, credit will be awarded based on 25 hours of shadowing doctors at local hospitals and additional volunteering hours within the community or teaching English to the hospital staff.
 Students can expect a typical week to go as follows:

 Free Day